erdemuysalx/erdemuysalx/README.md

 I'm a young professional who's considered himself as a Machine Learning Engineer focused on Computer Vision and Image Processing application that delivered creative and engaging solutions in the field of Robotics and AI.

-- 🔭 I’m currently working on Machine Learning, Big Data, Quantum Computing
+- 🔭 I’m currently working on Machine Learning, Big Data
 - 🌱 I’m currently learning Tensorflow & Keras
 - 👯 I’m looking to collaborate on data science projects
-- 💬 Ask me about ...
-- 📫 How to reach me: ...
 - ⚡ Fun fact: I am based in 🇹🇷 and I lived in 🇩🇰 and 🇫🇮 before.

 ### Technologies 🧠